eric-bach/task-genie/docs/docs/intro.md

 # Introduction

-Welcome to **Task Genie** - your AI-powered assistant that streamlines how teams work with Azure DevOps Boards.
-Task Genie seamlessly integrates with your existing Azure DevOps workflow to ensure user story completeness and automatically breaks them down into actionable tasks, streamlining the Agile process and enhancing developer productivity.
+Welcome to **Task Genie** - an AI-powered assistant that combines the power of AI with Azure DevOps integration to solve common challenges in sprint planning and story management.

 ## What is Task Genie?

-Task Genie is an intelligent Agile enhancement tool that combines the power of AI with Azure DevOps integration to solve common challenges in sprint planning and story management.
-By leveraging advanced language models and Retrieval-Augmented Generation (RAG), Task Genie ensures your user stories are complete, well-structured, and automatically decomposed into manageable development tasks.
+**Task Genie** integrates with **Azure DevOps Boards** and uses the most advanced foundation models to ensure user stories are well-defined and automatically breaks them down into actionable tasks, streamlining the Agile process and enhancing developer productivity.

+By leveraging Retrieval-Augmented Generation (RAG) and providing prompt customization, **Task Genie** can be tailored to any Agile use case.
+See the **Configuration** section for more details.

 ## Key Problems Task Genie Solves

 ### 🎯 **Incomplete User Stories**

-Many user stories lack essential components like clear acceptance criteria, proper context, or technical details.
-Task Genie validates your stories against Agile best practices and identifies missing elements.
+Many user stories lack essential components like clear acceptance criteria, proper context, or technical details. **Task Genie** validates your stories against Agile best practices and identifies missing elements.

 ### 📋 **Manual Task Breakdown**

-Breaking down user stories into actionable tasks is time-consuming and often inconsistent.
-Task Genie automates this process while maintaining alignment with Agile methodologies.
+Breaking down user stories into actionable tasks is time-consuming and often inconsistent. **Task Genie** automates this process while maintaining alignment with Agile methodologies.

 ### 🔄 **Context Loss**